Ricimon/FFXIV_PraeCastrum_Timer/README.md

+**Castrum Meridianum and The Praetorium have been reworked since patch 6.1, making this plugin obsolete.**

 # FFXIV PraeCastrum Timer
 An Advanced Combat Tracker (ACT) Plugin to show how much time is left in FFXIV Castrum/Praetorium cutscenes.